Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 ### Why does my influx pump only partially add the amount of liquid required?
 What are subdoses?

 To further avoid overflow, we limit how much liquid is added in a single pump cycle.
-If the amount of liquid to be added is greater than the `max_dose_volume`, then the liquid is divided into smaller doses (halved until those new doses are less than `max_subdose` parameter), with the waste-pump run in between to avoid overflow.
+If the amount of liquid to be added is greater than the configuration parameter `max_subdose`, then the liquid is divided into smaller doses (halved until those new doses are less than `max_subdose` parameter), with the waste-pump run in between to avoid overflow.
 These small doses are called _subdoses_.
 You can change the maximum subdose value with the parameter `max_subdose`, see below.

 ###  Volume parameters